AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-data-sources.md

    >[!NOTE]
    >
-   >You must select OAuth 2.0 authentication type to connect with [!DNL Microsoft® Dynamics] services using OData endpoint as the service root.
+   >You must select OAuth 2.0 authentication type to connect with [!DNL Microsoft&reg; Dynamics] services using OData endpoint as the service root.

 1. Tap **[!UICONTROL Create]** to create the cloud configuration for the OData service.